How to Camp for Free in the United States

 Can you camp for free anywhere?

 No, you cannot.
 While many national and state parks and forest areas do set aside areas for free camping, many also require campers to pay a nominal fee that helps support maintenance of the area.
 Some campgrounds may also require a reservation, so confirm whether that’s the case before heading out on your trip.
+This information really comes in handy if you’re planning any national park road trips.

 Camping on private land is also prohibited, so just because a chunk of land looks wide open and free, it doesn’t mean that it actually is.
 Somebody (an individual, corporation, or government entity) may own that land, and they might not want you camping on it.
 If setting up camp near an ocean or lake sounds heavenly to you, try these 25 great spots for beach camping.